dipolexchange/docs/docs/contact-us/customer-support.md

 sidebar_position: 4
 ---

-## There is NO customer support for DiopleSwap.
+## There is NO customer support for DipoleSwap.
 ![](../images/customer.png)
 If you're experiencing issues,